Current Status

-The Town of Erie Board of Trustees is considering adopting a policy to act as a guide for the Board’s consideration of Metropolitan (Metro) District Service Plans.
+In 2021, the Town of Erie Board of Trustees considered adopting a policy to act as a guide for the Board’s consideration of Metropolitan (Metro) District Service Plans.
 Metro Districts are often proposed by developers as a way to help finance new development.
 This is a common practice throughout Colorado, not just within Erie.
 Metro Districts as a completely separate entity from, and not controlled by, the Town.
 This means that Metro Districts can implement their own funding stream (property taxes) that are not in any way distributed outside of the District.
 The Town’s only authority with regard to Metro Districts is the Board of Trustees’ ability to approve a Metro District Service Plan and ensure the adopted plan is followed.

 Such plans specify, among other things, the district boundaries, the public infrastructure that will be constructed within the district, the maximum property tax rates the Metro District may impose within the district to finance that public infrastructure, and any disclosure requirements to alert those considering purchasing property of the existence of the District.

 Metro Districts are an important financing tool that enable a new residential development to “pay its own way” without imposing financial burdens on the existing community.
 However, the reasonableness of tax levies in Metro Districts has been a subject of concern.
-The draft policy to the right is intended to address this concern and to, among other things:
+The adopted policy to the right is intended to address this concern and to, among other things:

-• Clarify the Town’s Policy Objectives regarding:
+Clarify the Town’s Policy Objectives regarding:

 1. Environmental Sustainability Outcomes